JuliaDataScience/JuliaDataScience/contents/data_vis_makie.md

 > _Simon Danisch, Creator of `Makie.jl`_

 [`Makie.jl`](https://docs.makie.org/stable/) is a high-performance, extendable, and multi-platform plotting ecosystem for the Julia programming language.
-In our opinion, it is the prettiest, most versatile, and most powerful plotting package.
+In our opinion, it is the prettiest and most powerful plotting package.

 > **_NOTE:_**
 > There are other plotting packages in the Julia ecosystem.